Career Advice

 A letter of recommendation is also a crucial requirement for enrolling in an MBA program.
 Most business schools prefer a professional recommendation letter over an academic recommendation letter.
 Some schools may ask for two letters of recommendation.

-It is best to ask your supervisor at your current workplace to write your letter of recommendation.
+It is best to ask your supervisor at your current workplace to write a letter of recommendation on your behalf.
 If two recommendation letters are required, try to get one from your previous senior or supervisor.

-A letter of recommendation can significantly affect your chances of securing an admission.
-Your letter of recommendation highlights your best qualities and summarizes what it is like to work with you.
+A letter of recommendation can significantly affect your chances of securing admission.
+Your letter of recommendation effectively highlights your best qualities and provides an accurate summary of what it is like to work with you.

 MBA is the most sought-after management degree in the world.
 Many students pursue it to increase their earning potential, career opportunities, and overall marketability.
 Several schools across the US offer MBA degree programs to equip students with expert-level knowledge of economics, finance, marketing, and related disciplines.